 Tropical Storm Sally is expected to hit the central Gulf Coast as a Category 1 hurricane as early as tomorrow morning.

 The NCUA maintains a hurricane and disaster information page on its website as well as on MyCreditUnion.gov (opens new window).
-The National Hurricane Center (opens new window) has regular updates on the storm as it approaches landfall, and the Department of Homeland Security (opens new window) has additional information on being prepared for hurricanes.
+The National Hurricane Center (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) has regular updates on the storm as it approaches landfall, and the Department of Homeland Security (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) has additional information on being prepared for hurricanes.

 Credit union member deposits remain protected by the National Credit Union Share Insurance Fund (opens new window).
 Administered by the NCUA, the Share Insurance Fund insures individual accounts up to $250,000, and a member’s interest in all joint accounts combined is insured up to $250,000.
 The Share Insurance Fund separately protects IRA and KEOGH retirement accounts up to $250,000.
 The Share Insurance Fund has the backing of the full faith and credit of the United States.
 Members with questions about their insurance coverage can find information online at the Share Insurance Coverage page (opens new window) of the NCUA’s MyCreditUnion.gov website.